China sentences GSK-linked investigators to prison

 The trial also coincides with a growing number of Chinese anti-trust probes that have seen authorities raid offices of Western firms, highlighting the obstacles foreign companies face in navigating China's murky business world.

-Humphrey, who worked for Reuters as a journalist in the 1980s and 1990s, has previously apologized on state television for breaking any Chinese law.
+Humphrey, who worked for Reuters as a journalist in the 1980s and 1990s, has previously apologised on state television for breaking any Chinese law.

 In closing remarks to the trial, the couple stressed their love for China, and said they were sorry for their actions.